 Architect: Johann Jakob Rischer

 With growing religious and civil unrest, the capital was moved to Mannheim, an act that made Heidelberg largely irrelevant to the members of the Electoral court.
-As a result, major palace construction would cease and many of the established families would sell their palaces and move to Mannheim.
-Heidelberg would remain an important city to the Electors of the Palatinate, even as it began to lose political relevance.
-The prestigious university in particular would increasingly define the identity of the city.
+As a result, major palace construction would cease, and many of the established families would sell their palaces and move to Mannheim.
+Heidelberg would remain an essential city to the Electors of the Palatinate, even as it began to lose political relevance.
+The prestigious university, in particular, would increasingly define the city’s identity.

-The Jesuit Monastery is perhaps the most significant construction in this category.
+The Jesuit Monastery is the most significant construction in this category.
 Begun in 1711 following plans by the court architect Johann Adam Breunig, it broadly follows the template set by the (then) Jesuit monastery church of St. Martin in Bamberg.
 The distinctive hall church design was fashionable at the time in southern Germany.
-The Facade is also somewhat unique for the German baroque, being a loose copy of the Jesuit mother-church Il Gesu in Rome.
+The facade is also somewhat unique for the German baroque, as a rough copy of the Jesuit mother church Il Gesu in Rome.

-The church was unfinished when the capital moved to Mannheim and construction would not resume for nearly 30 years as funds were diverted to the Mannheim Jesuit church.
+The church was unfinished when the capital moved to Mannheim, and construction would not resume for nearly 30 years as funds were diverted to the Mannheim Jesuit church.
 This kept much of the design to a simplistic minimum.
-Additionally, there is no original inventory to speak of, and the many artifacts in the interior date from the 19th century.
+Likewise, there is no original inventory to speak of, and the many artifacts in the interior date from the 19th century.

-While the Jesuit church would be the largest symbol of the counter reformation and Electoral Power in the reconstruction period, the cityscape has numerous other artifacts from this period.
+While the Jesuit church would be the most prominent symbol of the Counter-Reformation and Electoral Power in the reconstruction period, the cityscape has numerous other artifacts from this period.
 Below is a list of some of the more noteworthy inclusions.

 Haus Meder (Hauptstr.
 168)